What is the nutrient criteria?

 - the nutrition information panel values for specific nutrients relevant to the food type

-- where values for positive nutrients like fibre and calcium are not provided, a laboratory analysis will be conducted
+- where values for positive nutrients like fibre and calcium are not provided, laboratory analysis may be requested or conducted by the organisation

 The Nutrient criteria used in the assessment of products aims to: